stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 Transforming the image to a format suitable for Vulkan turned out to be much harder than anticipated using the built-in Java libraries - in particular adding an alpha component either requires fiddly array manipulation or re-drawing the image, neither of which are very palatable.

-In the end we opted for the simpler (if slower and uglier) approach of simply re-drawing the image:
+In the end we opted for the simpler (if slower and uglier) approach of simply re-drawing the image into a buffered image with an alpha channel:

 ```java
 private static BufferedImage alpha(BufferedImage image) {